 Common Workday Compensation Pain Points

-Over years of implementing and maintaining Workday Compensation setups on behalf of our clients, our consultants have noticed that a few common pain points tend to pop up with this sort of project.
+Over years of implementing and maintaining Workday Compensation setups for our clients, our consultants have noticed that a few common pain points tend to pop up with this sort of project.
 Let’s take a closer look at these in detail.

 Updating Compensation Grades in Core Compensation

-Maintaining Workday can require a lot of manual work sometimes, especially when it comes to updating compensation grades and grade profiles.
-Many enterprise companies change their pay bands annually to compensate for inflation or other reasons, which means that the system administrator will need to go into Workday and adjust the bands every year.
+Maintaining Workday can require a lot of manual work sometimes, especially when updating compensation grades and grade profiles.
+Many enterprise companies change their pay bands annually to compensate for inflation or other reasons, which means that the system administrator will need to go into Workday and adjust the rounds every year.

 Customizing Advanced Compensation